 Where to stay on a weekend break to Liverpool:

-The perfect place to stay in Liverpool is four-star Hard Day’s Night Hotel.
-Located in the city centre, this fantastic themed hotel is perfect for any music enthusiast, or anybody looking for something more exciting than a typical chain hotel.
+Located in the city centre, this fantastic Beatles-themed hotel is perfect for any music enthusiast, or anybody looking for something more exciting than a typical chain hotel.

-The city was the birth place for many famous bands, including Oasis, The Stone Roses, the Verve and Take That.
+- Embrace the live music scene.
+Manchester was the birthplace of many famous bands, including Oasis, The Stone Roses, the Verve, and Take That.
 The city’s music scene is very much still alive and there are many venues across the city celebrating live music.
-Take a look at the listings for places such as Band on the Wall, Albert Hall, Night and Day, Matt and Phreds, the Bridgewater Hall, and the Deaf Institute for a huge array of choice.
+Check out Band on the Wall, Albert Hall, Night and Day, Matt and Phreds, Bridgewater Hall, and the Deaf Institute for gigs.

-If you love football you could take a guided tour of Old Trafford, or check out the Football Museum which celebrates the highs and lows of the game with some moving tributes such as to Hillsborough and the Munich Air Disaster.
+- Check out the National Football Museum, which celebrates the highs and lows of the game with some moving tributes such as to Hillsborough and the Munich Air Disaster.

-If you want to take things easy for the weekend, you could check out the biggest municipal park in Europe, Heaton Park, which has a boating lake and ornamental gardens to explore.
+- Check out Heaton Park, the biggest municipal park in Europe, which has a boating lake and ornamental gardens to explore.
 It makes the perfect place for a lazy stroll and a picnic.
-Or you could head to Chorlton or Didsbury, leafy South Manchester suburbs, well known for their brunch cafes and relaxed bars.
-They are perfect places for a spot of people watching.

 How to get from London to Manchester: